 To enable us, by a closer association with each other, and by a study of our students’ surroundings, to contribute to the comfort and welfare of the students and to cooperate with the faculty of the University in maintaining a high standard of moral conduct and intellectual attainment.

-To provide scholarships to deserving students and to contribute to worthy organizations at Texas A&M University in College Station.
+To provide scholarships to deserving students at Texas A&M University College Station.
+To contribute to worthy organizations of Texas A&M University College Station and its branches.

-The Club is organized for charitable and educational purposes, including for such purposes the making of distributions to organizations under section 501 (c) (3) of the Internal Revenue Code of 1954 (or corresponding provision of any future United States Internal Revenue Law).
+The Club is organized as a chapter club of the Federation of Texas A&M University Mothers’ Clubs (referred to herein as the Federation) for charitable and educational purposes, including for such purposes the making of distributions to organizations under section 501 (c) (3) of the Internal Revenue Code of 1954 (or corresponding provision of any future United States Internal Revenue Law).

 ARTICLE III – MEMBERSHIP